Attractions closed and events canceled amid coronavirus outbreak - Local News 8

 Events

-One of the world’s largest marathons, the Tokyo Marathon, went off with a major hitch yesterday.
+One of the world’s largest marathons, the Tokyo Marathon, went off with a major hitch on Sunday.

 An extremely limited field of elite runners was allowed to run the race as planned.
 Others were left scrambling to make different arrangements.